 We offer a variety of unique and comfortable accommodation options on this trip.
-From hotels to traditional Ger camps (yurts) and quality 4-season tents; we do our best to make sure where we sleep is part of the overall tour experience.
+From hotels to traditional Ger camps (yurts); we do our best to make sure where we sleep is part of the overall tour experience.

 It is important to discuss the significance of Gers in Mongol culture and what it will be like staying in them.
 Gers are large temporary structures built from felt and wood or metal support beams.
 They are always circular in shape and sort of resemble large tents or a small pavilion.